dmitriso/THme/README.md

 The presented five strain recommendations are all active to being clicked on byu an event listener.
 When a strain is clicked on the flavors, positive and negative effects, and strain description will appear in the DOM.
 The user is allowed to save the selected strain to local storage.

-When a user originally loads the page, if any strains are saved in local storage
+When a user originally loads the page, if any strains are saved in local storage they are dynamically added to the saved strains dropdown.
+If a user saves a new strain it is appended to this list.
+If a uer wants to pull up the information about a saved strain, they need to select it in the drop down and click the 'Display Saved Strain info' button.
+This will add that strains information to the DOM.

+Lastly, a "Clear Saved Strain History" button is on the screen for the user to clear out the list of saved strains in case the list gets too long or they just want to clean house.

 ## Screenshots